DataDog/documentation/content/en/infrastructure/cloud_cost_management.md

 ## Investigating your costs

 Navigate to your costs within Datadog by clicking **Infrastructure > Cloud Costs** in the UI.
-This Analyze view lets you to quickly filter and group your spending to hone in on what’s changing over time, allowing you to answer questions such as:
+This view lets you quickly filter and group your spending to hone in on what’s changing over time, answering questions such as:

 - Which teams and applications are responsible for changes in spend?
 - What cloud products and usage types (i.e. EC2 Data Transfer) are driving the increase in spend?
-- How effective is the coverage and utilization of my discount plan?
+- How effective is the coverage and utilization of my discount plans?

 {{< img src="infrastructure/cloudcost/cloud_cost_analyze_page.png" alt="Slice and dice your costs by tag using the Cloud Cost UI"  >}}